Healing of Jairus’ Daughter

 Here again, Jairus is put to the test –all of his family and friends are laughing and ridiculing Christ - but still, they press forward and enter the room where the dead child lay.
 And our Lord, through His life-giving power and love, took the child by the hand and, at His words, ‘Little girl, arise.’ she immediately was resurrected and lived again.

 And what is it that we must believe?
-We believe in the healing power of the resurrection of Christ our God.
-That by God’s grace and love, the heart of an individual can be changed and transfigured.
+We are called to believe in the transformative and healing power of the resurrection of Christ our God.
+That by God’s grace and love, there is always hope… that the heart of an individual can be healed and resurrected.
 This is the true and only hope… for, in the immortal words of Alexander Solzhenitsyn: ‘the line dividing good and evil cuts through the heart of every human being’.

 We must have faith.
 Faith against all odds.
 Faith even though the world and your logic may tell you there is no hope, when friends and foes mock and ridicule you, faith when all seems lost and desperate, … faith to simply place everything in the capable and loving hands of God and then, to trust in Him.

 Placing ourselves in God’s hands brings peace and with that peace comes a heart of gratitude as we experience over and over again the lovingkindness of God.
 It is this heart of gratitude that can guard us and guide us in a life of faith, hope, and love.
 May God grant us this heart of gratitude for all our blessings.
 Amen.